The Snowy Mountains Highlights:

 For more detailed information including daily walk distances and times please download our Fact Sheet below.

-Two guides, all transport from Canberra, 3 nights’ accommodation, 3 breakfasts, 3 lunches, 3 dinners, chairlift rides, National Park fees, insulated lunch bag, maps & map case & info pack.
+This is an all inclusive walking holiday.
+Two guides, all transport from Canberra, 3 nights’ ensuited accommodation, cooked breakfasts, packed lunches, chef prepared dinners, chairlift rides, National Park fees, insulated lunch bag, maps & map case & info pack.

 Alcohol, meals not listed in itinerary, drinks with meals (except tea/coffee and juice with breakfast).